Francois-v3/CDNBoxd/README.md

 *  /cdn/image.gif: get a pixel image.
 Use by default to measure response time.
 *  /cdn/perf.js: get the script to measure cdnboxd performance (Resource Timing).
 *  /cdn/beacon: beacon to upload perf.js measurements.
-*  /cdn/states: returns a JSON with metrics and state of cdnbox (deprecated).
 *  /cdn/penalite: return a saturation indicator (100 means no saturation, growing if saturated).
 *  /cdn/whoami: return an 204 (no content), whith external IP in X-IP header (used to determine which node we are).